NOMAD1981/the-folk-music-heroes-quiz/README.md

 [Back to top](<#contents>)
 # Acknowledgements
 This was completed as my submission for Project 2 in the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
-I would like to thank my cohort facilitator Kasia Bogucka, my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), and all at Code Institute for their guidance and support.
+I would like to thank my cohort facilitator **Kasia Bogucka**, my mentor **Precious Ijege**, and all at Code Institute for their guidance and support.

 [Back to top](<#contents>)